 To avoid this Hades, keep your language neutral and dry; employ a sensible number of opt-outs and open-ended questions; and make sure you use a second and even third set of eyes while crafting questions.

 You crave that data or have a reprehensible voracity for it.
 You write an extremely long questionnaire, which ultimately results in crappy data collection.
 You ignore the fact that respondents don’t care much for long, boring surveys, or your greediness for the data causes tunnel vision in your data collection methodology.
+It’s all part of your questionnaire design.

 As some of our own research has shown, respondent fatigue sets in after 20 minutes of a survey.
 This may result in respondents exerting less effort and spending less time thinking about their answers as they journey deeper into the survey.
 A survey over 35 minutes is an indicator that your craving for data is approaching its peak with little consideration for the survey participant.